Tolyandre/my-environment-dotfiles/README.md

 ### Set_hard_links.ps1
 Makes git working directory files to be hard links to actual settings.
 This is useful to compare and commit changes in a system.
 Note that `git checkout` replaces hard links with normal files, not touching actual files.

+## git-ignore-line
+Git filter driver that ignores a certain line of code.
+That line appears unmodified on commit.